digbmc/media-medea/play.md

 *Media/Medea* is a play by Pulitzer-winning playwright James Ijames which reimagines Euripides' *Medea* for the 21st century by foregrounding issues of race and familial conflict.

 World premeire performances of *Media/Medea* will take place April 13 – 16 at the Bryn Mawr College Hepburn Teaching Theater, and April 20 – 22 at the Community College of Philadelphia’s Performance Theater.
-Ticket reservations will be available online to the general public beginning March 31.
+Ticket reservations are now available to the general public.

-<a href="https://www.brynmawr.edu/inside/academic-information/departments-programs/theater/productions" target="_blank"><button>Ticket & Performance Info</button></a>
+<a href='https://brynmawrarts.ticketleap.com/medea/' target="_blank"><button>Ticketing for Bryn Mawr Performances</button></a>
+<a href='https://community-college-of-philadelphia.ticketleap.com/media-medea/' target="_blank"><button>Ticketing for CCP Performances</button></a>

 Following the world premiere, an open-access version of Ijames' script will be made available on this website.